sayden/concourse-generic-scripts/README.md

 # concourse-generic-scripts

-Dislaimer: This is still a WIP project
+Disclaimer: This is still a WIP project